-List of Absolutes Used in Aromatherapy and Natural Perfumery
+List of Absolutes Used in Aromatherapy and/or Natural Perfumery

 Within the scope of aromatherapy, steam distilled essential oils are primarily used.
 However absolutes are also used at times, primarily for emotional and spiritual wellness applications.
 Absolutes are also widely used within natural perfumer applications.